13 Things to Do as Soon as You Find Out You’re Pregnant

 2. Schedule a doctor’s appointment

 If you already have an OB-GYN, great – get in to see them as soon as possible for what’s called a ‘pregnancy confirmation’ appointment.
 Even though the pregnancy test came back positive, most gynecologists (unfortunately) won’t see you until six to eights after your last period.
-Which can feel like a lifetime!
-Still, it makes sense to book an appointment now so that you can get in with your doctor!
+Don’t worry about that- it’s totally normal!
+But can feel like a lifetime!
+While you wait, it makes sense to book an appointment now so that you can get in with your doctor!

 3. Check the ingredient labels on your skincare & makeup